Amy Schumer Clarifies Herself With A Nude Photo, After Equal Pay Remarks Backfire

 In response to the backlash, USA Today reports that Ms. Schumer shared her clarification in an Instagram post, first offering a thanks to fans for sharing their thoughts on what salary she deserved.
 Knowing Amy’s comedic style that remark may have been more than a little facetious.
 She continued her statement by saying that she never meant to imply that she felt she deserves equal pay to Chappelle or Chris Rock.

-Instead, Schumer explains that she asked for more than the initial offer, because she felt it was low for someone with her proven track record.
+Instead, Schumer explains that she asked for more than the initial offer because she felt it was low for someone with her proven track record.
 Amy cited the big draw her live shows attract as a way of supporting her request for a pay increase.

 “I would like to say that I have been selling out arenas these last couple years,” Amy wrote in her Instagram post.
 “Something a female comic has never done.
 That’s a big deal to me, especially because I know I do my best every night on stage for the audience and they have a good time.”